PhilipCastiglione/learning-machines/optimisation/README.md

 ## TODO
 - README
-- driver needs to only handle input, delegate
+- driver needs to handle input for hyperparams (maybe also algo params?)
-- move algo logic into ga algo file
 - documentation
-- termination condition
+- there is a bug in the GA where occasionally it goes into a downward spiral?
 - output/reporting
-- terminate and return best
+- more optimisation algos (GAs can use different approachs for lots of steps)
+- more problem domains